dinodeep/15418-Project-Miracle-Gro/README.md

 *Speedup vs Problem Instance Size*

 As we can see, as the number of trees in the forest doubled, the sequential training time nearly exactly doubled as well.
 This is because we are doing nearly double the work if we have to train two times as many trees in sequence.
 However, the parallel training time increased by less (between 1.75 and 1.9) each time the number of trees were doubled.
 As a result, we see that the speedup increases as the number of trees increases up until about 16-32 trees, and then the speedup levels off.
 This may be because as the number of trees in the forest increases past 64, all of the threads on the machine are occupied to near their maximum capacity where the thread are reaching their maximum utilization for this algorithm.
 So as we double the work further, we see that it takes nearly twice as much time for the parallel implementation between 64 and 128 trees.

+## What limited speedup?

+As we can see in Experiments 3 and Experiments 6, we see that we are getting sub-optimal speedup when we are increasing the number of threads and that our speedup is limited by the size of the problem, which can be expected.
+If we have a very small number of trees, we can notice that the speedup is not linear due to the fact that the speedup is less than the number of threads which we have which is 8.
+Thus, we can see that experiment 3 tells us that our algorithm is limited in speedup due to communication.
+Because we are increasing the number of threads and decreasing computation per thread, we find that the amount of synchronization is staying the same, which is some portion of dependencies in our code.
+Thus, we have an irreducible time that must occur due to synchronization, leading to sub-linear speedup.
+Furthermore, we have that our speedup is limited when we have few trees, and as a result, that explains that with some fixed amount of resources, we are prevented from reaching full parallelism if our problem set size is too small.
+As a result, our speedup is overall limited by the synchronization and the overall problem set size.